knupel/ROMANESCO-Processing/README.md

 - Check your internet connexion and run.

 ## Built Romanesco on Linux
-- ?
+- Need help to do that.

 ## Built Romanesco on Windows
-- ?
+- Need help to do that.

 ## Libraries used for the application
 - OSC, add from libraries Manager of Processing.
-- YahooWeather, add from libraries Manager of Processing.
 - [Geomerative](http://www.ricardmarxer.com/geomerative/)
 - [Leapmotion](https://github.com/heuermh/leap-motion-processing)
 - [Tablet](http://interfaze.info/libraries/tablet/)